SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Active learning for convolutional neural networks: A core-set approach [ICLR, 2018]](https://arxiv.org/abs/1708.00489):
   Core-set loss is simply the difference between average empirical loss over the set of points which have labels for and the average empirical loss over the entire dataset including unlabelled points.
 Optimize the upper bound of core-set loss could be considered as a k-center problem in practice.
 Doesn't need to know the out put of the current model.
 - [Minimax Active Learning [2020]](https://arxiv.org/pdf/2012.10467.pdf): Develop a semi-supervised minimax entropy-based active learning algorithm that leverages both uncertainty and diversity in an adversarial manner.

+### Alignment-based sampling

+This type of works directly takes into account the measurement of distribution alignment between labeled and unlabeled data. i.e. The labeled and the unlabeled instances should hard to be distinguished.
+There are adversarial works and non-adversarial works.

+Types:
+- **Adversarial based**
+- **non-adversarial based**

+Works:
 - [Exploring Representativeness and Informativeness for Active Learning [2017, IEEE TRANSACTIONS ON CYBERNETICS]](https://ieeexplore.ieee.xilesou.top/abstract/document/7329991): Optimization based.
 The representativeness is measured by fully investigating the triple similarities that include the similarities between a query sample and the unlabeled set, between a query sample and the labeled set, and between any two candidate query samples.
 For representativeness, our goal is also to find the sample that makes the distribution discrepancy of unlabeled data and labeled data small.
 For informativeness, use BvSB.
 (85 citations)
+- Agreement-Discrepancy-Selection: Active Learning with Progressive Distribution Alignment [2021]

 ### Expected loss on unlabeled data